-Data on alcohol and other drug-related ambulance attendances, sourced from the National Surveillance System for Alcohol and Other Drug Misuse and Overdose report, are currently available for New South Wales, Victoria, Tasmania and the Australian Capital Territory.
+Data on alcohol and other drug-related ambulance attendances are sourced from the National Ambulance Surveillance System for Alcohol and Other Drug Misuse and Overdose.
+Data for 2020 are currently available for New South Wales, Victoria, Queensland, Tasmania and the Australian Capital Territory.
 Data are reported for 4 snapshot months per year, specifically March, June, September and December.
 Please see the data quality statement for further information.

 There is a strong association between illicit drug use and mental health issues.
 According to the 2019 NDSHS: